UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/Lectures/00-Lecture-Overview.md

 # Lesson Overview

-Links will be posted once class begins!

 **Note:** These lecture notes are not final - just a handy reference.
-Previous notes may be updated depending on what we cover.
+Notes may be updated any time depending on what we cover.

 Lectures are linked to the corresponding Panopto video.